14 ROMANTIC HONEYMOON DESTINATIONS IN AUSTRALIA

-Honeymoon destinations in Australia that are front of mind usually include the Great Barrier Reef, Uluru and Broome, but the country has many equally wonderful places for crafting a romantic holiday to remember.
-We asked some Australian travel writers to share places they think are perfect for spending some time with the person you love.
+Honeymoon destinations in Australia that are front of mind usually include the Great Barrier Reef, Uluru, and Broome, but the country has many equally wonderful places for crafting a romantic holiday for the newly married.
+We asked some Australian travel writers to share places they think are perfect for spending some time with the person they love.

-If you’re looking for a truly unique honeymoon, exploring the vast, remote expanse of Cape York could be exactly what you’re looking for.
+If you’re looking for a truly unique honeymoon in Australia, exploring the vast, remote expanse of Cape York could be exactly what you’re looking for.
 It may not be overflowing with luxury accommodation, but some serious gems are waiting to be discovered and endless hours of alone time to enjoy.

-You will need a reliable 4wd if you want to experience everything the Cape has to offer and take a full rip to the tip of Australia.
-There are so many different ways to do the trip from camping on basic National Park sites to mid-range cabin style accommodation all the way up to luxury beachfront houses equipped with everything you need for a comfortable trip.
+You will need a reliable 4wd to experience everything the Cape offers and take a full rip to the tip of Australia.
+There are so many different ways to do the trip from camping on basic National Park sites to mid-range cabin-style accommodation up to luxury beachfront houses equipped with everything you need for a comfortable trip.

 There’s also plenty to do and see along the way including fishing and diving some of the last untouched stretches of the Great Barrier Reef through tour operators like Cape York Experience, spotting rare native wildlife, swimming in picture-perfect waterfalls (like Fruit Bat Falls), helicopter flights along the coast and so much more!
 Planning and researching a trip exploring Cape York is almost as much fun as actually visiting.

-If your idea of romance is uninterrupted time together, camping under the stars and enjoying some serious solitude with a spattering of adventure, Cape York is sure to please, in fact, we think it is one of the best Honeymoon destinations in Australia.
+If your idea of romance is uninterrupted time together, camping under the stars, and enjoying some serious solitude with a spattering of adventure, Cape York is sure to please, in fact, we think it is one of the best places for a honeymoon in Australia.

 Suggested by Sophie Marie from Australian Kitchen & Home